 - NOT a public relations firm

-The CSR report surely acts as a PR tool, but it is not that only.
+The CSR report does act as a PR tool, but it is not that only.
 The CSR report is a medium to show how business was conducted in the past and that the company is on a path that promises accomplishments.
 In contrast to a press release or other PR communications, the report is NOT about boasting about past CSR successes merely in words.
 A report that does not underline clear goals for the next year is like a boat with no compass.
-Your stakeholders will certainly want to know where and how your company is headed, and they will also want to see your claims backed by measureable metrics and numbers.
+Your stakeholders will certainly want to know where and how your company is headed, and they will also want to see your claims backed by measurable metrics and numbers.
 For instance: the company harvested xyz cusecs of water and targets abc cusecs by 2020, and double of that by 2025.
 Your PR firm cannot set your goals, cannot predict your organisation’s future with close accuracy, and may end up exaggerating the past numbers – and your CSR programme ends up looking and sounding like a PR gimmick.

 - NOT your sales and marketing team